 • Collect, analyze, and use data and evidence to evaluate and reflect on the process of organizational learning and make ethical and effective choices for organizational advancement.

-The online Ed.D. in Organizational Learning and Leadership program offers three start dates per year: January, May, and August.
+The online Ed.D. program offers three start dates per year: January, May, and August.
 The UNC School of Education seeks applicants with a genuine interest in leadership and who are passionate about empowering people in their organization.
 A master’s degree and GRE/GMAT scores are not required.

 Admissions Requirements: